Equivalent models of derived stacks: Introduction

 \subsection{Acknowledgements}

 First, we want to express our deep gratitude to our advisor Dmitri Pavlov for posing the problem and explaining how to solve it.
 Second, we want to thank our partner Alisa Chistopolskaia for providing constant moral support.
-Third, we want to thank Sander Kupers for discussing Quillen's "Rational Homotopy Theory" with us.
-Finally, we want to recognize the government of Canada and IRCC specifically for helping us to remain unburdened by such irrelevant things as seeing our family or higher education while preparing this text.
+Finally, we want to thank Sander Kupers for discussing Quillen's "Rational Homotopy Theory" with us.